TW-ASMP/AIW/Hierarchy Specification Instruction.md

-# Guide on Identifying the Correct Parent Entity
+# The Basic Guide to Building an Asset Hierarchy for Toronto Water

+## Hard and Fast Rules

+1. Every entity must have a parent entity
+2. Every entity must only have one parent entity
+3. Every parent entity must be either
+  4. exist in Toronto Water's asset database <sup>[1](#myfootnote1)</sup>, previous to the start of the project, or
+  5. exists in the EIW or AIW, in virtue of the consultant's addition

-## Lower Levels of the Hierarchy
+## Specification at the Lower Levels of the Hierarchy

 If an entity is found on a line, think of a shut-off valve or a flow sensor on a pump line for example, then the entity's parent should be the most important asset on that line.
 In the case of this example, it is the pump, which performs the primary function on the line - and the valve exists to serve the pump.
 We use the term *line* to denote a set of assets connected in series, by some linear elements, such as pipes and cables.